hazelcast/hazelcast-python-client/README.rst

 Testing
 ^^^^^^^

-In order to test Hazelcast Node.js client locally, you will need the
+In order to test Hazelcast Python client locally, you will need the
 following:

 -  Java 8 or newer